inexxt/GTAP2019/Description.md

 immersion {zero} LZ = []
 immersion {suc n} (LS l {r} _) = (immersion l) ++ (((suc n) ∸ r) ↓ r)
 ```
-An embedding takes a Lehmer code, interprets the number on `n`-th place as the length of decreasing sequece starting with `n`, and then concatenates them all together.
+Immersion takes a Lehmer code, interprets the number on `n`-th place as the length of decreasing sequece starting with `n`, and then concatenates them all together.

-Example embeddings of Lehmer codes (the embeddings are our normal forms):
+Example immersions of Lehmer codes (the embeddings are our normal forms):
  - `[]` goes to `[]`
  - `[0, 0, 0]` goes to `[]`
  - `[1]` goes to `[0]`